 Note: Hiding the grading period grade from student reports also hides the category-level grades from the student report.

-You can also add a custom grade column to your gradebook from the Final Grade Settings section.
-Enable the Add a custom overall grade column checkbox in the Custom Overall Grade section to add the custom column next to the Overall grade column.
-If you enable this feature, your gradebook displays both a custom overall grade column and the calculated overall grade column.
+You can also add a custom overall grade column to your gradebook from the Final Grade Settings area of the Grade Setup page.
+Enable the Course override column checkbox in the Control Grading Columns in Gradebook section to add the custom column next to the default Overall grade column.
+If you enable this feature, the instructor view of the gradebook displays both a custom overall grade column and the calculated overall grade column.

 - Changes in the custom column do not affect the calculated grade.

-- Custom column grades display in student report cards and any reports seen by parents.
-Grades in the calculated column are not visible to students or parents.
+- Custom column grades display in student report cards and any reports seen by parents, while grades in the calculated column are not visible to students or parents.